 In my opinion, International Women’s Day on March 8th is up there with Galentine’s Day as one of the most fun occasions.
-The day is an opportunity to empower one another, celebrate lady friends, and recognize the the hard work, sacrifices, and joy evident in the long history of women’s social, economic, cultural, and political achievements.
+The day is an opportunity to empower one another, celebrate female-identifying friends, and recognize the the hard work, sacrifices, and joy evident in the long history of women’s social, economic, cultural, and political achievements.

 I mean, come on!
 Just reading that inspires me! 😭🎉💪

 However, the story of women in the workforce is a long and often troubled one.
 We’ve made strides in some areas of the world, but the reality is, women are still underrepresented in many fields and in the executive suite.
 When you take into account racial and ethnic background, the disparity becomes even more stark.

 So, with a mind for guaranteeing an equitable and diverse workplace, let’s continue to empower, recognize, and celebrate women’s accomplishments.